mvysogorets/passhub-docs/docs/50-browser-extension.md

 ## Firefox

-Due to the difference in browser architecture, the Firefox and Chrome/Safari extensions are different too.
-Particularly, The Firefox extension is more self-contained: you need to log in directly to the extension.
+Due to differences in browser architecture, the Firefox and Chrome/Safari extensions are different too.
+Particularly, the Firefox extension is more self-contained: you need to log in directly to the extension.

 ### Installation